Cabin

 The Cargill-Earl Guesthouse at Erik's Ranch is privately situated on 230 acres of land, Off-The-Grid, with 360-degree, unobstructed panoramic views.
 Luxuriate in peace, solitude and privacy where the sunrise and sunset guide your days.
 We want our guests to feel they are living in the extraordinary Montana landscape, with the protection and comfort of living indoors, thus our glass houses with entire walls that open to the great outdoors.

-Erik's Ranch/Dry Creek rates include lodging and two Erik’s Montana Adventures tours (Chimney Rock and Antelope Butte Hikes).
+Erik's Ranch/Dry Creek rates include lodging and an Erik’s Montana Adventures tour (Chimney Rock Hike).
 Other Erik’s Montana Adventures tours are available for an additional cost.
-These include trail rides, a pony lead for younger riders, a horse meet and greet offered year-round, fly fishing, whitewater rafting, and a sunset grizzly excursion.
+These include trail rides, a horse meet and greet offered year-round, fly fishing, and whitewater rafting.
 Erik's is perfect for outdoor enthusiasts and families.
-The Cargill-Earl Guesthouse offers 360-degree views of the mountains.
-Contemporary living—off the grid with no sacrifices.
-Two bedrooms, one with a King bed and the other a Queen, two private baths, a living area with a full size sofa bed and fully furnished kitchen, and an outdoor grill perfect for cookouts.
-Plush towels.
-Solar heat.
-Complete privacy in a place that will take your breath away.

 Property manager